 Updates and Analysis

-- The brand is paying the originally agreed price for all in production, finished, and shipped orders, without any request for discounts or rebates;
+- The brand paid the originally agreed price for all in production, finished, and shipped orders, without any request for discounts or rebates;

-- The brand is not canceling orders, except with full compensation to suppliers;
+- The brand did not cancel orders, except with full compensation to suppliers;

-- The brand is not delaying shipping dates, or, if there are any delays imposed, they are small in scale and length and the brand is providing reasonable accommodation to affected suppliers; and
+- The brand did not delay shipping dates, or, if there were any delays imposed, they were small in scale and length and the brand provided reasonable accommodation to affected suppliers; and

-- If the brand is delaying any payments relative to agreed terms, the brand is providing affected suppliers with access to low-cost financing, so that suppliers’ cash flow is unaffected.
+- If the brand delayed any payments relative to agreed terms, the brand provided affected suppliers with access to low-cost financing, so that suppliers’ cash flow was unaffected.

-Determination of each corporation’s status is based on one or more of the following sources: public statements by the corporation (including statements reported by credible news sources), direct correspondence with the WRC and/or CGWR, information provided by country-level associations of suppliers, information provided by individual suppliers.
-The WRC and CGWR are seeking, on an ongoing basis, to assess whether corporations that have committed to act responsibly, as reflected in this tracker, are honoring this commitment in their direct dealings with suppliers.
-If we determine that a corporation is not honoring its commitment the supplier's designation will be changed.
-We will also be adding the names of additional corporations to the tracker as data become available.
+Determination of each corporation's status was based on one or more of the following sources: public statements by the corporation (including statements reported by credible news sources), direct correspondence with the WRC and/or CGWR, information provided by country-level associations of suppliers, information provided by individual suppliers.
+The WRC and CGWR continually monitored whether corporations that committed to act responsibly were honoring this commitment in their direct dealings with suppliers.
+If we determined that a corporation was not honoring its commitment, the supplier's designation was changed.